fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ![ZoteroPreview : document preview and copy buttons](img/zotero_preview_ref_EN.png)

-The ZoteroPreview section of the Zotero settings, added you installed the plugin, allows you to define :
+The ZoteroPreview section of the Zotero settings, added when you installed the plugin, allows you to define :

 * the citation style to be applied,
 * the position of the preview in the right-hand panel (top, bottom or after the Info section),